Status asthmaticus is a potentially fatal asthma attack that doesn't respond to normal inhaled bronchodilator treatment.

 How is status asthmaticus diagnosed?

-To diagnose a severe asthma attack as status asthmaticus, your doctor will notice physical findings such as your consciousness, fatigue, and the use of accessory muscles of breathing.
-Your doctor will notice your respiration rate, wheezing during both inhalation and exhalation, and your pulse rate.
+To diagnose a severe asthma attack as status asthmaticus, your doctor will note physical findings such as your consciousness, fatigue, and the use of accessory muscles of breathing.
+Your doctor will note your respiration rate, wheezing during both inhalation and exhalation, and your pulse rate.
 Some other tests may include peak expiratory flow and oxygen saturation, among others.
-Other physical symptoms will be noticed with the chest, mouth, pharynx, and upper airway.
+Other physical signs will be noted of the chest, mouth, pharynx, and upper airway.